djhemath/hemath.dev/content/blog/2024-q1-a-lookback.md

 date: '2024-12-27T22:50:00.000Z'
 draft: false
 type: blog
 excerpt: Q1 of 2024 was filled with surprises and new experiences.
-From an unforgettable birthday surprise and an unintentional pre-birthday celebration to a spontaneous trip to Pondicherry and my mom’s first BBQ dinner, these months were all about laughter, exploration, and creating lasting memories.
+From an unforgettable birthday surprise and an unintentional pre-birthday celebration to a spontaneous trip to Pondicherry and my mom's first BBQ dinner, these months were all about laughter, exploration, and creating lasting memories.
 ---

 Hey folks,

 Q1 of 2024 was filled with surprises and new experiences.
-From an unforgettable birthday surprise and an unintentional pre-birthday celebration to a spontaneous trip to Pondicherry and my mom’s first BBQ dinner, these months were all about laughter, exploration, and creating lasting memories.
+From an unforgettable birthday surprise and an unintentional pre-birthday celebration to a spontaneous trip to Pondicherry and my mom's first BBQ dinner, these months were all about laughter, exploration, and creating lasting memories.

 ## January
 Started with a great birthday which I ever had.
 A surprised visit of Sai, Ramya and Ragav in the middle of the night with a cake was insane.
 I never got such suriprise birthdays.

 And one of my good friends, also a sister "Rij" brought me a cake for my birthday.
 But she forgot the actual date and ended up visiting me a day before my birthday.
-It’s kind of a new experience to cut my birthday cake before a day.
-Her face when she realized that Jan 20 isn’t my birthday was funny.
+It's kind of a new experience to cut my birthday cake before a day.
+Her face when she realized that Jan 20 isn't my birthday was funny.

-She brought a birthday hat, it’s my first time having one.
+She brought a birthday hat, it's my first time having one.

 ![Picture of Hemath with birthday hat bought by Rij](/images/2024-lookback/hemath-with-birthday-cap-min.jpg)